Council of Five Elders: Power balance between the council

 The power balance between the council depended on the position each members held and the amount of koku they held.
-Ieyasu was entitled with the position of inner minister (Japanese: 内大臣 Naidaijin) in the fifth month of 1596.
-Maeda was acting as counselor of the first rank (Japanese: 大納言 Dainagon)and the other three were counselors of the second rank (Japanese: 中納言 Chunagon).
+Ieyasu was entitled with the position of inner minister (Naidaijin) in the fifth month of 1596.
+Maeda was acting as counselor of the first rank (Dainagon)and the other three were counselors of the second rank (Chunagon).
 Ieyasu was in the highest position among the members and his ownership of a great amount of koku allowed him to secure his position among other Elders.
-In general, 10,000 koku was believed to be equivalent to having 250 soldiers in one's control, so the amount of Koku (Japanese: 石) didn't only represent the income each daimyō has, but show how much military power they held.
+In general, 10,000 koku was believed to be equivalent to having 250 soldiers in one's control, so the amount of Koku (石) didn't only represent the income each daimyō has, but show how much military power they held.
 Hideyoshi himself owned approximately 2,000,000 koku, not including the lands held by his most trusted vassals.
 Ieyasu was also known as a powerful military commander, and Hideyoshi's fear of Ieyasu and riots in favor of Ieyasu also led him to appoint Ieyasu as a member of the Council of Five Elders.

 The amount of potential income, measured in koku, that each council member held (one koku = 4.96 bushels or 278.3 liters of rice):